kofoworola-e/DSS/Clustering/1-Sample Clustering Project/README.md

 # Sample Clustering Project 📊

-This project is based on a clustering assignment task that demonstrates the application of these techniques.
+This project is based on a clustering assignment task that demonstrates the application of clustering techniques.
 You can review the details and solution of the assignment here: [Clustering Challenge Notebook](https://github.com/Kofoworola13/ml-basics/blob/master/challenges/04%20-%20Clustering%20Challenge.ipynb).
 It demonstrates the general steps involved in clustering using a sample dataset.
 The focus is on applying clustering techniques and interpreting results, rather than performing an in-depth analysis.

 ## **Project Components**